 The OISF prospectus should be read in conjunction with the Oikocredit International Co-operative prospectus which is referenced in the OISF prospectus.

-Whilst the OISF is not required to be formally regulated by the Financial Conduct Authority (FCA), Oikocredit believes in undertaking a high level of self-regulation under the guidance of our UK legal counsel, Wrigleys Solicitors LLP (Wrigleys).
-Wrigleys are regulated and authorised by the FCA to advise on our UK capital-raising activities within FCA regulation and approve our financial promotions.
+While the OISF is not required to be formally regulated by the FCA, Oikocredit believes in undertaking a high level of self-regulation under the guidance of our UK legal counsel, Wrigleys Solicitors LLP (Wrigleys), who are authorised and regulated by the FCA (Financial Conduct Authority).
+Wrigleys advise on our capital-raising activities within FCA regulation and approve our financial promotions.

 Depository Receipts versus Ordinary Shares

-Depository receipts have similar characteristics to ordinary shares with dividends which can be taken, reinvested or donated to our capacity-building activities.
+Depository receipts have similar characteristics to ordinary shares with dividends which can be taken, reinvested or donated to the Oikocredit International Support Foundation for our additional technical, capacity-building activities.
 Unlike ordinary shares, depository receipts do not come with voting rights and are non transferable.
 This helps to protect the social mission of Oikocredit and ensures that a sustainable balance between financial and social returns is achieved.

 These depository receipts are the investment product you buy when you invest in the Oikocredit International Share Foundation (OISF).
 They are classified as non-readily realisable securities by the Financial Conduct Authority (FCA), which is any investment which is illiquid, hard-to-price and for which there is no, or only a limited secondary market.
-The investment product is therefore not in a security which is admitted to official listing on, or regularly traded on (or under the rules of) a recognised investment exchange, e.g. the Social Stock Exchange, AIM, the London Stock Exchange.
+The investment product is therefore not in a security which is admitted to official listing on, or regularly trade on (or under the rules of) a recognised investment exchange.

 Ordinary shares in the Oikocredit International Co-operative cannot be obtained via the depository receipts of OISF and this investment opportunity therefore does not constitute an offer of shares in the Oikocredit International Co-operative.